Florida Sen. Rubio introduces NIL bill to push NCAA changes - WHIZ News

 Earlier this week, the NCAA was hit with a federal antitrust lawsuit seeking damages for current and former athletes that could cost the association millions.
 The lawsuit also seeks to prevent the NCAA from regulating the ways athletes can be compensated for use of their names, images and likenesses.

-Rubio’s bill also comes six days after Florida Gov. Ron DeSantis signed into a law a bill that would open up that market for college athletes in the state.
+Rubio’s Fairness in Collegiate Athletics Act also comes six days after Florida Gov. Ron DeSantis signed into a law a bill that would open up that market for college athletes in the state.
 That law goes into effect July 2021.
 California and Colorado have passed similar laws that go into effect in 2023.
 The NCAA is seeking help from Congress as more states push forward with their own NIL bills.

 “We can’t have 50 separate laws.
 It will destroy college athletics,” Rubio, a Republican, said in a video posted to Twitter.